Wow! Honestly, I don't really know where to start, so I'm just going to jump in!

 17 years ago I had a life changing experience.
 I spent 3 days at the Priory mental health hospital in London.This incredible experience completely shattered my world, everything that I thought was real was gone over night.
 My family was blown apart.
 Nothing would ever be the same again.
 It was terrifying.

 I grew up, in what seemed to the outside world, as a loving and stable family.
 This is what I thought too, but there were things that didn’t quite add up and I couldn’t work out what and why.

-My experience at the Priory showed me how my survival mechanism growing up was to sacrifice my true self and create this other person my parents wanted me to be.
-It was this version of me they loved, and it was on the strictest condition that I towed the line.
+My experience at the Priory showed me how my survival mechanism growing up was to sacrifice my true self and create this other person my parents and society wanted me to be.
+It was this version of me that was accepted and loved, and it was on the strictest condition that I towed the line.
 One false move and I felt I would be rejected.
 So my true self almost completely disappeared and shrunk to nothing.
 I was just a shell.

 So I began this exciting, scary and exhausting process of rebuilding my life.
 It’s been hard but I wouldn’t change this experience for the world.
 In fact, I wished it had happened sooner.
 I am still discovering myself, learning who I am and it feels so good.

 My family has put itself back together as best it can.
 I have learnt that we only know life from our own experiences.